Description

 I just found and fixed a bug in my code that was roughly down to the following bad logic:

-The bug here, in case it's not obvious at first glance, is that
+The bug here, in case it's not obvious at first glance, is that my_string.replace()

-doesn't actually modifymy_string
+doesn't actually modify my_string

-(a new, modified string is returned), and the result ofmy_string.replace()
+(a new, modified string is returned), and the result of my_string.replace()

-was never assigned to a variable, so the character-replacements were never actually performed.Desired solution
+was never assigned to a variable, so the character-replacements were never actually performed.

-It would be nice if the call to
+It would be nice if the call to my_string.replace()

-was flagged withpointless-statement
+was flagged with pointless-statement

-(or some new warning message, as deemed appropriate) in situations like this, where the called function has a return type, is not known to have any side effects, and where the result of the function call is not assigned to a variable.Additional context
+(or some new warning message, as deemed appropriate) in situations like this, where the called function has a return type, is not known to have any side effects, and where the result of the function call is not assigned to a variable.

-I would imagine that those restrictions (return type, no known side effects) would probably limit the usability of this feature to the standard library (since the APIs of external libraries might change too often to make this maintainable), but even within the standard library, I've been bitten by this exact issue (
+I would imagine that those restrictions (return type, no known side effects) would probably limit the usability of this feature to the standard library (since the APIs of external libraries might change too often to make this maintainable), but even within the standard library, I've been bitten by this exact issue (str.replace

-) more often than I'd like to admit, and it seems like this is something Pylint would be able to help with.Even if this check was constrained to a specific enumerated list of functions, I would imagine others may have gotten bitten by the same issue with some of these common standard-library functions:
+Even if this check was constrained to a specific enumerated list of functions, I would imagine others may have gotten bitten by the same issue with some of these common standard-library functions:

 str